Fastly: Operation

 Fastly's CDN service follows the reverse proxy model, routing all website traffic through their own servers instead of providing a 'cdn.mydomain.com' address to store site-specific files.
-It then fetches content from the point of presence nearest to the location of the requesting user, out of nearly 60 worldwide.
-It is priced as a pay-as-you-go service subject to a US$50 per month minimum charge, with bandwidth charged at variable rates depending on region.
+It then fetches content from the point of presence nearest to the location of the requesting user.
 Content is not directly uploaded to their servers, rather it is pulled periodically from the origin server and cached in order to reduce the time required for an end-user to access the content.
+Fastly offers semantic web caching as a feature.

 Fastly supports the UDP-based HTTP/3 protocol, as well as DRM enabled content, encryption and secure tokens to restrict media access.

-On 8 June 2021, Fastly reported problems with their CDN service which caused many major websites, such as Reddit, gov.uk, Twitch, Spotify and Amazon, along with major news sources such as The New York Times, The Guardian, CNN and the BBC, to become unavailable.
-Affected tech news outlet The Verge resorted to using Google Docs to report on the ongoing outage.
-It also affected certain parts of other major websites, such as the servers hosting the emojis used by Twitter, resulting in them becoming inaccessible.
-The outage was resolved by Fastly after a few hours.
-Fastly has since stated that the cause of the outage was a software bug triggered by a specific user configuration.
+The Fastly platform is built on top of Varnish.
+As of March 2024, Fastly transfers 336 Tbps of data.

+In March 2023, Fastly made all of its network services and web application security products available to its partners.
+Previously, some of the company's partners had only been able to sell specific Fastly products, such as its web application firewall.
+Also in March 2023, Fastly announced an Oblivious HTTP relay service to enable clients, such as Google Chrome, to improve anonymity of end users while gathering data.